The Techno blog

 Incident frequency in Canada

-Concretely, this approach supports:
+In practice, this approach supports:

 • faster detection of abnormal events

-• better correlation between scattered signals
+• better correlation between dispersed signals

-• reduced time without visibility on incidents
+• reduced time without visibility into incidents

-• clear traceability of actions and decisions.
+• clear traceability of actions and decisions

 Availability and performance: supporting continuity and operational efficiency